| | |

 A plate of appetizer mini corn dogs.

 In case you can’t find Lit’l Smokies or cocktail wieners, you can use standard-size hot dogs instead.
 Just fry them and slice them into bite-sized pieces.
 After frying, let the corn dogs drain and place them on a cooling rack.
-You can keep them in a 200°F oven for up to 20 minutes while frying more batches.
+You can keep them warm in a 200°F oven for up to 20 minutes while frying more batches.

 What You’ll Like About This Recipe

 • Simple pantry batter.
 You don’t need a boxed mix here—cornmeal, flour, baking powder, sugar, salt, shortening, milk, and an egg are all it takes.
-If you keep basic baking staples on hand, you can probably make these without a special trip to the store.

 Ingredient Notes